conflictlab/dsc/paper.md

 # Discussion and Limitations

 The `dsc` method improves synthetic control estimation by accounting for reaction speed heterogeneity.
-However, it assumes that speed differences are stable in the pre-treatment period and that no spillover effects contaminate donor units.
 Extensions to multi-treatment cases or endogenously determined timing remain areas for future work.

 # Acknowledgements